Aiyern30/rust-assignment/README.md

 ## Features

-- Sensor data generation with realistic noise and drift
+- ✅ Sensor data generation with realistic noise and drift

-- Anomaly detection using threshold-based filtering
+- ⚠️ Anomaly detection using threshold-based filtering

-- Actuator control using PID feedback loops
+- 🧠 Actuator control using PID feedback loops

-- Asynchronous messaging with lapin and RabbitMQ
+- 🔄 Asynchronous messaging with `lapin` and RabbitMQ

-- Shared-state management with Arc<Mutex<T>>
+- 🧵 Shared-state management using `Arc<Mutex<T>>`

-- Performance benchmarking using Criterion.rs
+- 📈 Performance benchmarking using Criterion.rs

 ## Authors